100 Notable alumni of

 -

-Wendy Selig-Prieb is an American businesswoman who is best known for her work as president of the Milwaukee Brewers organisation.
+Wendy Selig-Prieb is an American businesswoman who was once the principal owner and president of the Milwaukee Brewers organization.
 She is the daughter of former MLB commissioner Bud Selig.

 -